astralarya/to/README.md

 > vim $(to -p foo/bar.cpp)

 You can also manually edit the $TO_BOOKMARK_DIR folder (defined in `to.sh`, default `~/.bookmarks`) which contains symbolic links that represent your bookmarks.
+You can switch to this directory with:
+> to .

 ## Dependencies